-Fertiliser companies and some farm advisors can create nutrient budgets with Overseer®.
-It is important to have someone who is trained in operating Overseer® to ensure the results are valuable and as accurate as possible.
+Fertiliser representatives and some farm advisors can prepare nutrient budgets using OVERSEER.

+It is important to have someone who is trained and certified in operating OVERSEER to ensure the results are valuable.

 Your nutrient budget should be updated annually.
-The outputs in a nutrient budget will help you target areas for development and nutrient savings on your farm.
-The information it provides is key to understanding you nutrient management risks and opportunities which are critical to the following sections in this guide.
+The information it provides is key to understanding your nutrient management risks and opportunities.

-Appendix two outlines the record keeping requirements to ensure the completion of your nutrient budget is relatively straight forward.
+Appendix two outlines the record keeping requirements that will ensure the completion of your nutrient budget is relatively straight forward.